Langley MP describes most recent diagnosis as a ‘miracle’ - BC Local News

-After being warned that he could be facing a death sentence just a few short days ago, MP Mark Warawa was given good news Thursday.
+After being warned he could be facing a death sentence just a few short days ago, a Lower Mainland MP was given good news Thursday.

-Last weekend, the Conservative Member of Parliament representing Langley-Aldergrove, announced he was in hospital and facing possible pancreatic cancer.
+Last weekend, Mark Warawa – the Conservative Member of Parliament representing Langley-Aldergrove – announced he was in hospital and facing possible pancreatic cancer.
 Knowing he could be facing a terminal diagnosis, he asked for people’s prayers.

 Read More: MP Mark Warawa hospitalized with possible cancer, online message says